Fullerton, California: Geography

 Fullerton is located approximately 25 mi southeast of downtown Los Angeles, and approximately 11 mi north-northwest of Santa Ana, the county seat.
-The city lies approximately 11 mi northeast of the Pacific Ocean straight-line distance.
+The city lies approximately 11 mi northeast of the Pacific Ocean by straight-line distance.

 According to the United States Census Bureau, the city has a total area of 22.4 sqmi, of which 22.4 sqmi is land and 0.01 sqmi, comprising 0.05%, is water.

 West Coyote Hills is a ridge in northern Fullerton, including 510 acres owned by Pacific Coast Homes (a land development division of the Chevron Corporation) that is the largest remaining tract of undeveloped land in north Orange County.

 Climate

 According to the Köppen Climate Classification system, Fullerton has a hot-summer Mediterranean climate, abbreviated Csa on climate maps.